attack-theoRy/04CodeQuiz/ReadME-PW.md

 Timed and scored quiz.
 You start with 100 seconds on the clock after hitting the Start Quiz button.
 You are then asked a series of (jokey) questions and if you get the answer wrong 15 seconds is docked from the timer, a correct answer will score you 10 points.
 If the timer reaches zero or you complete all the questions the game ends.
-When you finish you can also add your initials to the high score list, restart the game or clear the high score list.
-This took soo long even with the minimal styling.
-High score is very basic and currently only holds one score.
+When you finish you can also add your initials / name to the high score list, restart the game or clear the high score list.
+High score holds any array of scores you give it.
+This took soo long to get the mechanics working properly that I ended up not giving it much styling.